Ellisonlee/android-secure-storage/README.md

     .getString("key")
     .subscribe(
         latest -> {
-          // preference was changed, here's the latest decryped value });
+          // preference was changed, here's the latest decrypted value });
 ```

-Retrievla returns an observable, which receives emissions with every put.
+Retrieval returns an observable, which receives emissions with every put.
 You should manage the subscription to this observable on your end and unsubscribe when necessary.